AntonHakansson/m365py/README.md

 ```

 ## Usage
-See `examples` folders for full example of all supported requests.
+See `examples` folder for full example of all supported requests.

 ```python
 import time